Maria Rentmeister: Party work from outside Germany

-In 1936 Maria Rentmeister transferred from Paris to the Netherlands where the focus of her party work was on political "education".
+In 1936 Rentmeister transferred from Paris to the Netherlands where the focus of her party work was on political "education".
 At the same time she worked with others for the German Communist Party leadership's "western division" ("KPD-Abschnittsleitung West") on the "Westdeutsche Kampfblätter" (resistance newspaper), produced for (illegal) distribution among comrades living "underground" (unregistered at their town halls), across the frontier in Nazi Germany.
 There are also references to her having been involved in Amsterdam with the "Red Aid" international workers' welfare organisation.

 In 1937 the party sent her to Switzerland where she worked for the German Party leadership's "southern division"("KPD-Abschnittsleitung Süd").
 Her work, as before, involved political "education".
 One source also mentions collaboration with exiled German SPD activists, although this would at this time still have run counter to the policy of the powerfully influential Soviet Party Leadership over in Moscow.
 Wilhelm Beuttel was smuggled from Amsterdam to Zürich at the same time as Rentmeister.
 At the end of 1937 he was sent back to Amsterdam, however.
-In or before early 1938 Maria Rentmeister was also sent back to Amsterdam by the party.
+In or before early 1938 Rentmeister was also sent back to Amsterdam by the party.
 From Amsterdam Rentmeister now took on responsibility for co-ordinating "Communist women's resistance" ("kommunistischen Frauenwiderstand") in western Germany.

 Prison

 The Netherlands had avoided full military involvement in the First World War, and Chancellor Hitler's guarantee of Dutch neutrality in November 1939 encouraged the already widespread belief that in this respect history might be about to repeat itself.
 However, the German army invaded the Netherlands on 10 May 1940 and very quickly took the country over.
-Maria Rentmeister was caught and arrested by the Gestapo soon afterwards.
+Rentmeister was caught and arrested by the Gestapo soon afterwards.
 In 1941 the regional high court of Hamm convicted her on the usual charge of "preparing to commit high treason" ("Vorbereitung zum Hochverrat").
 She was imprisoned till 1945 in the Anrath prison on the edge of Krefeld.